 12 tablespoons tomato sauce

-450 g (1 pound) mozzarella cheese for pizza, cut into cubes
+450 g (1 pound) mozzarella cheese for pizza, cut into small cubes

 1. In a small pitcher dissolve sugar and yeast in lukewarm water.
 Sugar is the so-called “nourishment” for the yeast